1

 Built with DecentralizePy

-``Martijn de Vos, Sadegh Farhadkhani, Rachid Guerraoui, Anne-Marie Kermarrec, Rafael Pires, and Rishi Sharma.
+• Cite: "Martijn de Vos, Sadegh Farhadkhani, Rachid Guerraoui, Anne-Marie Kermarrec, Rafael Pires, and Rishi Sharma.
 Epidemic Learning: Boosting Decentralized Learning with Randomized Communication.
-In Thirty-seventh Conference on Neural Information Processing Systems (NeurIPS), 2023.``
+In Thirty-seventh Conference on Neural Information Processing Systems (NeurIPS), 2023."

-`Get More for Less in Decentralized Learning Systems`_
+• Get More for Less in Decentralized Learning Systems paper

-``Akash Dhasade, Anne-Marie Kermarrec, Rafael Pires, Rishi Sharma, Jeffrey Wigger, and Milos Vujasinovic.
+• Cite: "Akash Dhasade, Anne-Marie Kermarrec, Rafael Pires, Rishi Sharma, Jeffrey Wigger, and Milos Vujasinovic.
 Get More for Less in Decentralized Learning Systems.
-In IEEE 43rd International Conference on Distributed Computing Systems (ICDCS), 2023.``
+In IEEE 43rd International Conference on Distributed Computing Systems (ICDCS), 2023."

 Contributing

-* While in the root directory of the repository, before committing the changes, please run ::
+• While in the root directory of the repository, before committing changes, run:

 Modules